 In this case the energy transfer can be traced back to the oscillating particles at the contact surface of the two bodies.
 Thus the more strongly vibrating molecules of the hotter object collide at the contact surface with the weaker vibrating molecules of the cooler body.
 As a result, the relatively slowly vibrating particles of the cool object are excited to stronger vibrations or the strong vibrations of the hotter body are “damped”.
 This also gradually leads to an equalization of the different vibration intensity and thus to an equalization of the temperature.

-However, energy transfer in the form of heat can also occur without direct contact between two bodies!
+However, a transfer energy as heat can also occur without direct contact between two bodies!
 This is due to the fact that every body emits electromagnetic radiation depending on its temperature (see article Blackbody radiation).
 This temperature radiation is made visible in thermal imaging cameras, for example.
 The electromagnetic heat radiation can cause the molecules of another object to vibrate without direct contact with it.

 More information on how heat can be transferred can be found in the article Heat transfer.